AveesLab/sea-me-hackathon-2023/README.md

 <br/>

-## Step 3: Build the CommonAPI runtime library
+## Step 3: Build the CommonAPI core runtime

 Create a build directory, which is `build-commonapi` in my case.